vvaltchev/tilck/README.md

 able to run a class of Linux console applications.
 At some point in the future `Tilck` might actually have a chance to be used in production embedded environments, but it still will be *by design* limited in terms of features compared to the Linux kernel.
-For example, `Tilck` will *probably* never support:

-* Swap
-* I/O cache
-* SMP
-* Multiple users

-`Tilck`'s whole purpose is being *simple* and *extremely-deterministic*, while most of the above-mentioned features introduce a substantial amount of complexity in a kernel.
-As mentioned above, one can think of Tilck as a kernel offering what a unikernel will never be able to offer, but without trying to be a kernel for full-blown desktop/server systems.
+For example, `Tilck` will *probably* never support swap and I/O cache: project's whole purpose is being *simple* and *extremely-deterministic*, while some typical kernel features (e.g. swap, SMP) introduce a substantial amount of complexity and nondeterminism in a kernel.
+As mentioned above, one can think of `Tilck` as a kernel offering what a unikernel will never be able to offer, but without trying to be a kernel for full-blown desktop/server systems.

 #### Why Tilck runs only on i686?